Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Discussion and conclusion

 We examine measurable geometric parameters that can be extracted from small-beam diffraction experiments to probe deformation-induced local structural transformations in glasses.
 This class of experiments could provide a useful, unified methodology to study deformation phenomena across the broad range of systems that possess disorder.
+In particular, they offer microscopic insight into plastic rearrangements in systems where the particle positions and displacements can't be spatially resolved in 3D, such as atomic glasses and colloidal systems with particles in the sub-micron range.
 We compare several local geometric parameters: the centrosymmetry in nearest-neighbors around a central particle, the continuous Burgers vector and the quadrupolar field that can both be derived from the local distortions.
 From these studies, we find that the local Burgers vector captures essential features of the magnitude and direction of the material slips in the system.
 The quadrupolar field often lacks the expected four-fold azimuthal symmetry, and moreover is highly sensitive to the addition of other smooth strain fields in contrast to the Burgers vector which is a topological invariant.
 The local centrosymmetry changes in a spatially coordinated way in the vicinity of plastic events.
 These changes in local structural symmetry seem to be connected to large out-of-plane particle displacements, which may link topological defects to particle motion perpendicular to the applied shear plane in a glass.